Usbac/tundra/README.md

 ## Example

-Rendering a view in pure Nodejs is this simple:
+Rendering a view in pure Nodejs web server is this simple:

-main.js:

 ```js
 var http = require('http');